 With a career total of 30 victories around the world, Padraig continues to compete at the elite level and has achieved the great distinction of been appointed Captain of the 2020 European Ryder Cup team, which will take place at Whistling Straits, Wisconsin, this September.
 As a player, he was a regular in the side for over a decade, winning on four occasions, including a key role in Europe’s win over the United States at The Celtic Manor Resort in 2010, and has been a Vice-Captain for the last three Ryder Cups.

-Padraig is a Global Ambassador for Special Olympics and a patron of Irish charity Oesophageal Cancer Fund (OCF).
+Padraig is a Global Ambassador for Special Olympics and a patron of the Irish charity, Oesophageal Cancer Fund (OCF).
 He actively promotes Lollipop Day, the designated day for oesophageal cancer fundraising in Ireland.
-Padraig raises funds through various events and activities through The Padraig Harrington Charitable Foundation and is also a Make-A-Wish Ambassador.
+Padraig raises funds through various events for the Padraig Harrington Charitable Foundation and is also a Make-A-Wish Ambassador.

 Born in Dublin, Padraig is a proud family man and is married to Caroline with two children, Patrick and Ciaran.